2002 FIFA World Cup: Venues

-South Korea and Japan each provided 10 venues, the vast majority of them newly built for the tournament.
+20 stadia were used for this tournament, the highest number for any FIFA World Cup at that point; South Korea and Japan each provided 10 stadiums, the vast majority of them newly built for the tournament.
 Groups A–D played all their matches in South Korea and Groups E–H played all their matches in Japan.
-The stadiums in Daegu, Suwon, Yokohama and Saitama all hosted 4 matches each, while the other 16 stadiums hosted 3 matches each.
-Notably, no matches were played in Tokyo, making it the second capital of a host country not to have a World Cup venue after Bonn of West Germany in 1974, but the cities of Saitama and Yokohama which are part of the Greater Tokyo Area did host matches.
+The stadiums in Daegu, Suwon, Yokohama, and Saitama all hosted 4 matches each, while the other 16 stadiums hosted 3 matches each.
+Notably, no matches were played in Tokyo, making it the second capital of a host country not to have a World Cup venue after Bonn of West Germany in 1974; however, the cities of Saitama and Yokohama which are part of the Greater Tokyo Area did host matches.
 (Note: Some say Bonn, which did not host a match for the 1974 World Cup, was only the de facto seat of government of host West Germany or was temporary capital but not its official de jure capital, which was Berlin.
 However, Bonn was the official capital of West Germany, the host country.
 Matches played in Berlin, the traditional capital of a unified Germany, were played in West Berlin, which was part of West Germany at the time.)